groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/caching/how-to-use-custom-cache-implementation.md

 productName: GroupDocs.Viewer for Java
 hideChildren: False
 ---
-Despite the fact that GroupDocs.Viewer implements caching to local drive out of the box, it also allows you to cache rendering result in your own way.
+Despite the fact that [GroupDocs.Viewer](https://products.groupdocs.com/viewer) implements caching to local drive out of the box, it also allows you to cache rendering result in your own way.
 You can do this by using *Cache* interface implementation.
 Let see how to implement some custom cache implementation

 ## Using Custom cache (example)

 The following steps should be followed.

-*   Create CustomCache class which implements [Cache](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer.caching/icache) interface.
+*   Create `CustomCache` class which implements [Cache](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.caching/Cache) interface.
-*   Instantiate the *CustomCache* class.
+*   Instantiate the `CustomCache` class.
-*   Pass the reference of the *RedisCache* class instance into the constructor of [ViewerSettings](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer/viewersettings) classinstance.
+*   Pass the reference of the `RedisCache` class instance into the constructor of [ViewerSettings](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/ViewerSettings) class instance.
-*   Instantiate [Viewer](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/Viewer) class with [ViewerSettings](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer/viewersettings) object.
+*   Instantiate [Viewer](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/Viewer) class with [ViewerSettings](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/ViewerSettings) object.
 *   Call [view(...)](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/Viewer#view(com.groupdocs.viewer.options.ViewOptions)) method of [Viewer](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/Viewer) class.

-Below is the code that demonstrates how to use custom caching for GroupDocs.Viewer:
+Below is the code that demonstrates how to use custom caching for [GroupDocs.Viewer](https://products.groupdocs.com/viewer):

 ```java
     String outputDirectory = "C:\\output";